ethereum-optimism/optimism/specs/deposits.md

 6. `isCreation` is set to `true` if the transaction is a contract creation, `false` otherwise.
 7. `data` is unchanged from the emitted value.
 Depending on the value of `isCreation` it is handled as either calldata or contract initialization code.
+8. `isSystemTransaction` is set by the rollup node for certain transactions that have unmetered execution.

 ### Deposit Contract